STTLab/HIV-64148/README.md

 ### Installation

-This pipeline can be download directly from GitHub with `git clone https://github.com/minaminii/HIV-64148.git`.
+This pipeline can be download directly from GitHub by clicking on download zip file from this repository page or using git (require git installation) with `git clone https://github.com/minaminii/HIV-64148.git`.
 It is recommended that you use this pipeline within the provided Docker environment to ensure its functionality.
 Docker daemon is required for building the environment, it can be downloaded from [Docker website](https://docs.docker.com/get-docker/).

 ```shell
 # On host environment